toverainc/willow-docs/docs/getting-started.md

 It should flash and connect you to the serial monitor.

-#### Advanced Usage

-`utils.sh` will attempt to load environment variables from `.env`.
-You can define your `PORT` here to avoid needing to define it over and over.

-The ESP-IDF, ESP-ADF, ESP-SR, LVGL, etc. libraries have a plethora of configuration options.
-DO NOT change anything outside of "Willow Configuration" (other than wake word) unless you know what you are doing.
+!!! note "If you're encountering flashing issues due to USB passthrough use `willow-dist.bin` and flash it from a another computer"

+#### Flash from Another Device

 If you want to quickly and easily flash multiple devices or distribute a combined firmware image you can use the `dist` arguments to `utils.sh`:

 `./utils.sh dist` - builds the combined flash image (`willow-dist.bin`)

 `./utils.sh flash-dist` - flashes the combined flash image

+`./utils.sh serve` - creates a webserver at "http://[IP]:10000/" where you can download `willow-dist.bin`

-This combined firmware image can be used with any ESP flashing tool like the web based [ESP Tool](https://espressif.github.io/esptool-js/) so you can send firmware images to your less technical friends!
+This combined firmware image can be used with any ESP flashing tool like the web based [ESP Tool](https://espressif.github.io/esptool-js/) or [Webserial ESPTool](https://github.com/Jason2866/WebSerial_ESPTool) so you can send firmware images to your less technical friends!
 Just make sure to erase the flash first and use offset `0x0` with those tools as we include the bootloader.

+#### Advanced Options

+`utils.sh` will attempt to load environment variables from `.env`.
+You can define your `PORT` here to avoid needing to define it over and over.

+The ESP-IDF, ESP-ADF, ESP-SR, LVGL, etc. libraries have a plethora of configuration options.
+DO NOT change anything outside of _Willow Configuration_ (other than wake word) unless you know what you are doing.

 ## Let's Talk!